 Jon joined Neuren in 2013 as CFO and was appointed CEO in May 2020.
 He has played a central role in all aspects of Neuren's R&D, commercial and corporate activities.
-Before joining Neuren he was a member of the leadership team at Acrux (ASX: ACR) throughout a period that included Acrux's IPO and listing on the ASX, the development and FDA approval of three novel pharmaceutical products and a transforming licensing deal with Eli Lilly in 2010.
+Before joining Neuren he was a member of the leadership team at Acrux throughout a period that included Acrux's IPO and listing on the ASX, the development and FDA approval of three novel pharmaceutical products and a transforming licensing deal with Eli Lilly in 2010.
 He formerly spent seven years in a series of executive positions in the R&D and corporate functions of international pharmaceutical groups Medeva and Celltech, which are now part of UCB.
 Jon is a Chartered Accountant and holds a degree in Biotechnology from the University of Reading in the UK.
-He is a non-executive director of BTC Health Limited (ASX: BTC).